 The WiZ has also…had a stint as Stage Manager and Technical Director for the Showcase Theatre productions of “The Boyfriend” & “Bye, Bye, Birdie” (for which he also provided the voice of Ed Sullivan), produced an ambient soundtrack for the “Fantasy Forest” installation at the CNE, produced a customized (including vocals) aerobic series for “Super Fitness” and assisted in re-choreographing their classes to match, produced remixes for Canada’s #1 Punk label, Raw Energy Records, worked with Rammit Records, Current Records,“The Fabulous Harlem Road Kings” Comedy Basketball Team, involved in the creation of the Black Music Association of Canada (now the Urban Music Association of Canada), produced/edited/written for The Bridge DJ Magazine…and a few more things along the way which he may have conveniently forgotten!

-The WiZ, always a tech-head, is now a Photographer & Website Architect/Host; though he still has strong ties to the spirit of music and can sometimes be found playing tribal drums & Didgeridoo.
-He is also a practicing Apothecary & Oshkaabewis – a journey honouring his Ancestors…
+The WiZ, always a tech-head, is now a Photographer & Website Architect/Host; though he still has strong ties to the spirit of music and can sometimes be found playing traditional Drums & Didgeridoo.
+He is a Veteran and descends from a long line of Indigenous Peoples.